 It is a philosophy for managing software projects and teams.
-It has the similarities to lean manufacturing principles for "eliminating wastes", or say "abstraction".
+It has similarities to lean manufacturing principles for "eliminating wastes", or say "abstraction".

 Both of them are used as synchronization primitives.
 But have a big difference.

 These were a few basic and fundamental questions the employers come up with, but they may ask for more too.
-So, it is advised for the candidate to have the complete revision of the basic and ground knowledge of software engineering before appearing for the interview.
+So, it is advised for the candidate to have a complete revision of the basic and ground knowledge of software engineering before appearing for the interview.
 As said, the stronger you seem at the basics, the more chances you have to qualify.

 When your knowledge of the software concepts is tested, the interviewer moves on to know how well you implement them.
 This is where the candidate’s technical skills are tested.